THE COLLECTION OF RECYCLING/ PLASTIC FILM

 Bradley Beach residents may bring trash, recycling, brush and bulk items to the Trash/Recycling Lot, 1011 Main Street, and Bradley Beach, NJ.
-The Lot will be open to the public (proof of residency required) during the summer season from 8am-3pm every day except Wednesdays & weather permitting through 9/15/20.
+The Lot will be open to the public (proof of residency required) during the summer season from 8am-3pm every day except Wednesdays, weather permitting, until 9/15/20 with the exception of the following holidays: Memorial Day, Monday 5/25, Fourth of July, Saturday 7/4 & Labor Day, Monday 9/7.
 OFF-SEASON: Beginning on September 16, 2020, DAYS: Saturday through Monday, HOURS 8am - 12 pm.

 Questions please call 732-776-2999 ext 3101

 Beginning on November 13, 2019, Bradley Beach will launch New Jersey’s first pilot program for residential curbside recycling of plastic film.
 The goal of this program is to reduce our community’s plastic waste by expanding access to recycling options for these materials.